 Everyone should take a gap year.
 It was the best year of my life!

-How it influenced your time at Middlebury:
+How did it influence your time at Middlebury?

 I was so burnt out from high school that it was so nice to take some time from academics.
 I felt excited and ready to begin classes again, and I immediately got involved in student organizations on campus like WRMC and MCAB.
 Because of my involvement, I immediately felt really connected to the Middlebury community.
 Within a few weeks--much to the dismay of my parents--I started Middlebury "home".
 Because I had pushed myself so much during my time off, I felt more comfortable branching out and trying new things while on campus.